stylelia/analyser/README.md

 # Stylelia

-Welcome to our entry to the 2021 Chef Hackathon by @youshy and @xorima.
+Welcome to our entry to the 2021 Chef Hackathon by [Artur Kondas, @youshy](github.com/youshy/) and [Jason Field, @xorima](https://github.com/xorima/).
 We each came at this with our own desires as outcomes.
-For @xorima it was a desire to learn more about golang and to build something useful with the language and as a long term Chef contributor it was the perfect opportunity to do just that.
-For @youshy it was a want to learn more about Chef and the ecosystem, along with a desire to build some cool new solutions to problems people are experiancing every day within the ecosystem.
+For Jason it was a desire to learn more about golang and to build something useful with the language and as a long term Chef contributor it was the perfect opportunity to do just that.
+For Artur it was a want to learn more about Chef and the ecosystem, along with a desire to build some cool new solutions to problems people are experiancing every day within the ecosystem.

 ## Why does this exist?